franklynokenwa/different-breeds-of-dogs/README.md

 # cloud-interactive-landing-page-interview

-This is a web application that displays images of the diffrent breed of dog built with REACT
+This is a web application that displays images of the different breed of dogs.
+It was built with REACT

 ## Table of contents